olleicua/hcl/README.md

 ----

 The `-u` flag makes Underscore.js 1.4.3 available at the top level.
-Each property of the `_` object added as a top level function.
+Each property of the `_` object is added as a top level function.
 For
 example:

 ```lisp